<< Yesterday

 1915 The Phillies clinch their first National League pennant when Grover Cleveland Alexander tosses a one-hitter, blanking Boston at Braves Field, 5-0.
 It will take another 35 years before the franchise wins another flag.

 1921 Right-hander Allen Sothoron establishes a major league record by not yielding a home run during the 178 innings he throws this season.
-The 28-year-old pitches most of his games with the Indians (22), after starting the season with the Browns (5) and briefly appearing with the Red Sox (2).
+After starting the season with the Browns (5) and briefly appearing with the Red Sox (2), the 28-year-old pitches most of his games with the Indians (22) at the end of the campaign.

 1928 At Navin Field, the Tigers establish a club record, collecting 27 hits in a 19-10 victory over the first-place Yankees.
 The club equals the mark in 2004 in a 17-7 rout over the Royals at Kauffman Stadium.